karthikmasters/BulkDownloadTool/README.md

-## About BulkDownloadTool
+# About BulkDownloadTool

 This tool would help anyone who would like to download a variety of files in bulk via a single zip file.

-Anyone who has there files stored on AWS S3 would be able to download through this tool (Based on Laravel filesystem).
+Anyone who has their files stored on AWS S3 would be able to download through this tool (Based on Laravel filesystem).

-###Javascript & CSS Scaffolding
+Javascript & CSS Scaffolding
+-

 The Bootstrap and Vue scaffolding provided by Laravel is located in the laravel/ui Composer package, which may be installed using Composer:

 `composer require laravel/ui:^2.4`

-###PHP artisan commands
+PHP artisan commands
+-

 `php artisan ui vue --auth`